Abused & Injured Kids

 Founding partner Howard Talenfeld has been recognized nationally for his work with foster care class actions, civil rights class actions and damages claims.
 The firm’s creative legal strategies have successfully helped children who are physically abused, sexually abused, or neglected under the care of the state and its contracted private providers while in foster care and other child welfare settings.

-Our team of five attorneys has secured millions of dollars in verdicts and settlements for abused, disabled and injured children.
+Our team of attorneys has secured millions of dollars in verdicts and settlements for abused, disabled and injured children.
 Our lawsuits, settlements and case rulings have not only delivered damage awards to children injured or harmed under the state’s care, but our novel approaches have also led to successes that have helped change case law.
 Most importantly, the proceeds of these recoveries are used to fund trusts and structured settlement to ensure the children are protected throughout their lives, long after DCF and these agencies have abandoned them.

 In the early 2000s, Howard used the federal Civil Rights Act, 42 USC § 1983 to recover $5 million on behalf of six siblings who were abused by their foster and then adoptive parents.